 3. Frozen Fruits & Veggies

-There are several fruits and vegetables that you can serve your baby frozen or chilled to help with teething.
+There are several fruits and vegetables that you can serve to your baby frozen or chilled to help with teething.
 Some of my daughter’s chilled favorites include:

 - Apple slices